SolomonAIEngineering/service-level-api/service-docs/content/5.product-specification/admin-experience/admin-experience.md

 This user flow is tailored for administrators on the Solomon-AI platform.
 It allows them to search for businesses, access account details, view dashboards and graphs, and perform operations on behalf of business users, ensuring clarity, efficiency, and ease of use.

 ### Step-by-Step Flow
-- Landing Page & Navigation to Search
+#### Landing Page & Navigation to Search
-  * Initial Access: Administrator logs into the Solomon-AI platform, landing on the main dashboard.
+Initial Access: Upon logging in, administrators are greeted by a welcoming and intuitively designed main dashboard, showcasing key metrics and shortcuts to essential features.

-  * Search Access: A 'Search' icon or bar is prominently featured for easy navigation.
+Search Integration: A prominently placed 'Search' icon or bar, embedded within the dashboard, allows for quick and straightforward navigation to business search functionalities.

-- Performing a Business Search
+#### Streamlined Business Search Process
-  * Initiating Search: Click on the 'Search' icon or bar.
+Initiating Search: By clicking on the 'Search' icon or bar, administrators are presented with a responsive search interface.

-  * Inputting Search Criteria: Type the business name, with predictive text and suggestions aiding the search.
+Advanced Search Input: As administrators type the business name, the system offers predictive text and intelligent suggestions, streamlining the search process.

-  * Selecting Business: Choose the desired business from the dropdown or press enter to confirm the query.
+Efficient Business Selection: From the dropdown menu, administrators can effortlessly select the desired business, or simply press enter to confirm the search query.

-- Displaying Search Results
+#### Comprehensive Display of Search Results
-  * Results Layout: A page or section displays the search results with clickable business names and summaries.
+Results Layout: Search results are displayed in a user-friendly layout, featuring clickable business names and concise summaries for quick assessment.

-- Accessing a Business Account
+#### Accessing Business Accounts with Ease
-  * Account Selection: Click on the chosen business from the search results.
+Seamless Account Selection: A simple click on the chosen business in the search results transitions the administrator to an in-depth business account overview.

-  * Account Overview: Transition to a detailed business account view, showing basic information and various data tabs.
+Detailed Account Overview: This view provides an at-a-glance summary of the business, along with accessible tabs for various data and operations.

-- Viewing Dashboards and Graphs
+#### Viewing Dashboards and Interactive Graphs
-  * Dashboard Access: Click on the 'Dashboards' tab to see the business’s view with interactive graphs and metrics.
+Accessible Dashboard: The 'Dashboards' tab opens up to a visual feast of interactive graphs and metrics, presenting a comprehensive view of the business’s performance.

-  * Graphs Interaction: Select 'Graphs' for specific data visualizations.
+Engaging Graphs Interaction: Clicking on the 'Graphs' tab allows administrators to delve into specific data visualizations, providing deeper insights.

-  * Data Customization: Interact with the data through customizable views and detailed filtering.
+Customizable Data Experience: Interactive features enable administrators to customize views and apply detailed filters for a tailored data analysis experience.

-- Performing Operations on Behalf of the Business User
+#### Empowering Administrators with Operational Capabilities
-  * Accessing Management Features: Within the business account view, an 'Actions' or 'Operations' tab is available.
+Management Features Access: Within the business account view, an 'Actions' or 'Operations' tab houses a suite of functionalities for administrative tasks.

-  * Selecting an Operation: Choose from a list of operations that the administrator can perform on behalf of the business, such as updating account information, managing subscriptions, or adjusting settings.
+Diverse Operation Selection: This section offers a range of operations administrators can perform, from updating account details to managing subscriptions and adjusting settings.

-  * Executing Operations: Use interactive forms or tools to perform the selected operations, with confirmations and notifications to ensure accuracy and tracking.
+Interactive Operation Execution: Administrators utilize user-friendly forms and tools to carry out operations, complemented by confirmation prompts and notifications for precision and tracking.

-  * Feedback and Audit Trail: Provide feedback on the operation status and maintain an audit trail for accountability and record-keeping.
+Feedback and Audit Trail: Each operation concludes with feedback options and logs an audit trail, ensuring accountability and comprehensive record-keeping.

 ## Interactive Elements
-* Interactive charts or graphs for visualizing goal progress over time.
+Dynamic Charts and Graphs: The platform includes engaging, interactive charts and graphs for visualizing business goals and progress over time, enhancing the analytical experience.

 ## Accessibility & Responsiveness
 * Responsiveness: Ensure the interface is responsive across devices and screen sizes.